 School GardenPrint Page

-Transform a schoolyard space into a garden!
-A school garden is a wonderful way for students to physically connect with nutrition education, understand the process of growing healthy foods, and recognize environmental stewardship.
+School gardens are a fantastic way to transition from a more traditional classroom to an outdoor, experiential learning opportunity centered on student engagement and critical thinking.
+Students are able to physically connect with nutrition education, understand the process of growing healthy foods, and recognize environmental stewardship.
 A school garden can also be integrated into many subjects such as math, science, health, literacy and social studies.

 A school garden takes some planning, but the effort is worth the reward.
 Here are some steps to start a school garden: